 We cleaned out stuff from our house, carting off loads to various thrift stores and got it ready to list.
 The timing was perfect for the market and we had a contract within a few days.
 Of course, we still had lots and lots of stuff stored in the basement and deep garage.
 We did what we could in the amount of time we had before closing and moving.
 It wasn’t enough.

 At the end of March 2016, we took possession of our downsized home.
 We had a week between closings, so we painted and cleaned and had new carpet installed.
 On moving day, the movers brought the furniture and our stuff.
 We had measured and planned the placement of our ‘too large for this house’ pieces.
 Yep, it didn’t fit.
 It was so tight that we had paths in the garage and basement.
 Recliners upside-down on the downstairs sofa, boxes everywhere.
-The spare bedroom was packed, the mattresses against the wall.
+The spare bedroom was packed with the mattresses up against the wall.
 The sectional barely fit in the living room.
 Our bed was covered with clothes that didn’t fit in closets that were full of boxes.
 We put wire racks in the kitchen to hold stuff that had nowhere else to go.

 We slept in our camper for the first week.